jesserobbins/ji-renamer/README.md

       --move-unknown-subjects   Send low-confidence matches to an Unknown folder                                 [boolean]
-      --log-file                Custom path for the JSONL operation log   [string] --json-mode               Force providers to request JSON responses [boolean]
+      --log-file                Custom path for the JSONL operation log   [string] --prompt-char-budget      Maximum characters to send to the model (0 disables trimming) [number]
+      --json-mode               Force providers to request JSON responses [boolean]
 ```